My Review of National Geographic-Lindblad Expeditions Voyage Through Scotland’s Wild Isles

 Day Six: A Sailing Day – Unexpected Rest

 We joined the two-hour afternoon coach and walking excursion from the ship, heading up to the Castle District before crossing to Pest to see the Parliament Building, Opera House, and market.
-Timing couldn’t have been better — sunset fading into dark skies meant Budapest’s Christmas illuminations were at their absolute best, and they really were something special.
+Timing couldn’t have been better.
+The sunset fading into dark skies meant Budapest’s Christmas illuminations were at their absolute best, and they really were something special.

 While most guests hopped back on the coach, we chose to walk back to the ship, soaking it all in a little longer.